Food loss or food waste? Spot the differences.

 The biggest food waste happens at home

-Of the 931 million tonnes of food wasted around the world every year, the United Nations Food Waste Index 2021 indicates that more than 60% comes from households.
+Of the more than one billion tonnes of food wasted around the world every year, the United Nations Food Waste Index 2024 indicates that around 60% comes from households, representing 631 million tonnes of food.

 Which European countries top the food waste ranking?

 In the European Union (EU), it is estimated that 59 million tonnes of food are wasted every year.
 Around 54% is generated by families at home.
-This means that each European produces around 131 kg of food waste every year.
+This means that each European produces around 132 kg of food waste every year – 72 kg of this amount is wasted at home.

 Do you need to digest this data?
 Find out in the infographic below which countries in Europe have the highest food waste.

-Worldwide, the three highest food waste countries in 2021, namely with the most food waste originating from households, were China (almost 92 million tonnes), India (almost 69 million tonnes) and the United States of America (almost 20 million tonnes).
+Worldwide, the three highest food waste countries in 2022, namely with the most food waste originating from households, were China (more than 108 million tonnes), India (more than 78 million tonnes) and the United States of America (more than 24 million tonnes).
 One of the main conclusions of the United Nations Food Waste Index Report is that food waste in developing countries is not exclusive – per capita food waste is similar when comparing high, upper-middle and lower-middle income countries.

 What measures are in place to reduce food waste in Europe?